 Why Choose FasPsych Telepsychiatry Staffing

 FasPsych connects healthcare organizations with vetted, licensed psychiatrists and mental health professionals via secure, HIPAA-compliant video platforms.
-We leverage secure digital platforms and digital tools to deliver high-quality mental health care remotely.
+We leverage secure digital platforms and digital tools to deliver high-quality telepsychiatry solutions and mental health care remotely.
 Our services can be considered a digital mental health tool that integrates with existing systems.
 Our flexible staffing—locum tenens, full-time, or on-demand—addresses diverse needs, from crisis intervention to routine medication management, across all ages and acuity levels.
 With no upfront costs and usage-based billing, FasPsych makes scaling care affordable.
 Our nationwide network, serving nearly 130 organizations, delivers high satisfaction and measurable improvements in well-being.
 Descriptive statistics and data usage are employed to track outcomes and satisfaction, ensuring transparency and continuous improvement.
 Integration with existing EHR systems streamlines workflows for seamless documentation and follow-up.

 Conclusion: Move Beyond Apps to Trusted Care